antsfamily/iprs/README.md

 # What is IPRS?

-Intelligent Processing of Radar Signal ( abbr.
+Intelligent Processing of Radar Signal ( ab.
 IPRS), is an outstanding tool for processing radar signals, which is written in python.

 # Why use IPRS?